Australian Joint Stock Bank Building, Townsville: History

 The new building was designed by former Queensland Colonial Architect Francis Drummond Greville Stanley of Brisbane.
-Stanley designed a substantial number of North Queensland buildings for the AJS, Union and Queensland National banks in the 1880s and 1890s, and as colonial architect from 1873 to 1881 was responsible for Townsville's more imposing public buildings, including the 1877 Magistrates Court, the first hospital (1870s), the 1878 gaol, and the 1879 telegraph office.
+Stanley designed a substantial number of North Queensland buildings for the AJS, Union and Queensland National banks in the 1880s and 1890s, and as colonial architect from 1873 to 1881 was responsible for Townsville's more imposing public buildings, including the 1877 Magistrates Court, the first hospital (1870s), the 1878 jail, and the 1879 telegraph office.

 Stanley called for tenders for the AJS Bank building in December 1886, and the contract was let to Townsville contractors MacMahon and Cliffe.
 Elements of both the design and the construction were considered innovative.
 The colonnaded front elevation was a new concept in Townsville architecture, accommodating to a tropical climate, and rolled wrought-iron beams were utilised in the construction, rather than the cast-iron girders used extensively in Townsville buildings at that period.
 The floor of the balcony was constructed of cork concrete, a lighter product than the more usual blue metal mix.

 On the ground floor, the entrance doors opened into a large vestibule, from which a manager's room opened off to the right, and a stationery store to the left.
 Beyond the vestibule was the banking chamber, a large room 12.2 by 11.6 m, with 6 m high walls and a lantern light, or clerestory, with arched sashes and small engaged columns, reaching nearly 10 m above the floor of the chamber.
 Cedar screens divided the main chamber from the bill department and the accountant's office on one side, and the ledger clerks on the other.
 At the rear of the banking chamber were an ante room for the clerks and a strong room, separated by a wide hall.
 The first floor comprised residential accommodation, consisting of sitting rooms, bedrooms and bathroom.
 It was accessed via a hall and stair off the ground floor vestibule.
 Alterations to the residential accommodation were made in 1898.
 They were designed by Townsville architect Walter Morris Eyre, who had been employed by Stanley in the early 1880s.

 The building remained as banking premises for over forty years - from 1910 as a branch of the Australian Bank of Commerce Ltd, another Sydney-based bank, which took over AJS Bank in that year.
 In 1931 the ABC in turn was absorbed by the Bank of New South Wales Ltd, which first rented out and then sold the building in 1938.
 Since 1931 the former bank has functioned as general offices and, more recently, as a night club.